Podcasts: All the latest from the BTSC family of Pittsburgh Steelers shows, Friday edition

 With that being said or typed, enjoy the shows below with a brief description of each show:

 What Yinz Talkin’ Bout is the conversation about the Steelers social media conversation.
-Hosts Kyle Chrise (@KyleChrise) & Greg Benevent (@GregBenevent) expose the hottest takes on social media and beyond.
-This week, the negativity comes from all sides: Alumni, Fan Base, maybe even a Defensive Captain??
-Plus, the return of the Monongahela Monster.
+Kyle Chrise (@KyleChrise) & Greg Benevent (@GregBenevent) expose the hottest and most toxic takes on the internet.
+This week some fans are asking for forgiveness over their black and gold doubts, others are stirring up locker room conspiracy theories, and some bad apples are even spoiling it for the whole bunch.
+Plus, Chase’s first big league chew, and why the team should be renamed the Pittsburgh Pigeons.

 Rundown of the show: